gianlucasudano/metrics-challenge/README.md

      * collect and list eventual improvements and desiderable

 `todo, desiderable`

 * generate the initial db entries on running the server
 * src/queries/normalizers.ts date formatted fails on testing (difference time between server and local?)
      * postponed problem: will format in the FE
 * move mock data to src/mocks/handlers/mocks.ts
 * split if possible the function getGroupedMetrics in three and reduce left to right with a pipe function https://medium.com/javascript-scene/reduce-composing-software-fe22f0c39a1d.
 In general theese normalizer needs improvements and simplifications, and some logic doublecheck.
-     * variable names are not all clear
+* variable names can be revisited
 * missing types, missing tests
 * double check on which values are returned for latestDate, and earliestDate.